girish-sukhwani/SmartCab-Self-Driving-Agent/project_description.md

-# Content: Reinforcement Learning
 ## Project: Train a Smartcab How to Drive

 ## Project Overview

-In this project you will apply reinforcement learning techniques for a self-driving agent in a simplified world to aid it in effectively reaching its destinations in the allotted time.
-You will first investigate the environment the agent operates in by constructing a very basic driving implementation.
-Once your agent is successful at operating within the environment, you will then identify each possible state the agent can be in when considering such things as traffic lights and oncoming traffic at each intersection.
-With states identified, you will then implement a Q-Learning algorithm for the self-driving agent to guide the agent towards its destination within the allotted time.
-Finally, you will improve upon the Q-Learning algorithm to find the best configuration of learning and exploration factors to ensure the self-driving agent is reaching its destinations with consistently positive results.
+In this project we will apply reinforcement learning techniques for a self-driving agent in a simplified world to aid it in effectively reaching its destinations in the allotted time.
+We will first investigate the environment the agent operates in by constructing a very basic driving implementation.
+Once our agent is successful at operating within the environment, we will then identify each possible state the agent can be in when considering such things as traffic lights and oncoming traffic at each intersection.
+With states identified, we will then implement a Q-Learning algorithm for the self-driving agent to guide the agent towards its destination within the allotted time.
+Finally, we will improve upon the Q-Learning algorithm to find the best configuration of learning and exploration factors to ensure the self-driving agent is reaching its destinations with consistently positive results.

 ## Description
 In the not-so-distant future, taxicab companies across the United States no longer employ human drivers to operate their fleet of vehicles.
 Instead, the taxicabs are operated by self-driving agents, known as *smartcabs*, to transport people from one location to another within the cities those companies operate.
 In major metropolitan areas, such as Chicago, New York City, and San Francisco, an increasing number of people have come to depend on *smartcabs* to get to where they need to go as safely and reliably as possible.
 Although *smartcabs* have become the transport of choice, concerns have arose that a self-driving agent might not be as safe or reliable as human drivers, particularly when considering city traffic lights and other vehicles.
-To alleviate these concerns, your task as an employee for a national taxicab company is to use reinforcement learning techniques to construct a demonstration of a *smartcab* operating in real-time to prove that both safety and reliability can be achieved.
+To alleviate these concerns, our task as an employee for a national taxicab company is to use reinforcement learning techniques to construct a demonstration of a *smartcab* operating in real-time to prove that both safety and reliability can be achieved.

 ## Software Requirements
 This project uses the following software and Python libraries: